radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 The location is the target where the access control is to be applied and is a distinguished name.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – it is recommended that you set access permissions at the root of your tree.
-When setting the target, you can navigate to the specific branch that you want to protect.**
+>It is recommended that you set access permissions at the root of your tree.
+When setting the target, you can navigate to the specific branch that you want to protect.

 When setting access controls on a sub-branch, you do not see which access controls have been set up at the parent nodes in the tree.
 This increases the chance that you may have conflicting access controls defined.
 Defining access controls at the root helps prevent creating conflicting access rules.